 He doesn’t move from his slouched position.

 ROSIE: Do we have to do this every time?
-Just for today, can I have a break, Ken, please?
+Can I have a break, Ken, please?

 A loud clanging of pots and pans is heard from the kitchen.
 MURPHY, the kitchen hand, comes running into the café.
 He’s red in the face and clearly distressed.